-Organisations who are interested to find out more about getting involved with SLN should please contact the team on telephone: 01274 385 470 or at email@example.com
+Organisations who are interested in finding out more about getting involved with SLN should contact the team on 01274 385 470, or at email@example.com.

-The work of the Schools Lining Network (SLN) is funded by the Pears Foundation.
-SLN was originally established in 2007, with the support of the Pears Foundation, and the former Department for Children, Schools and Families, to work with schools and local authorities in England, in meeting the duty to contribute to community cohesion.
+The work of the Schools Linking Network (SLN) is funded by the Pears Foundation.
+SLN was originally established in 2007, with the support of the Pears Foundation and the former Department for Children, Schools and Families, to work with schools and local authorities in England in meeting the duty to contribute to community cohesion.

 Since 2002, SLN has run successful linking projects in Bradford, which continue to be funded by the City of Bradford Metropolitan District Council in conjunction with the Department of Children’s Services.

 SLN Unlocking Talent & Potential is a three-year national programme funded by the Department for Communities and Local Government.

 In 2013 SLN received a donation from The Charles & Elsie Sykes Trust to support secondary school projects.

 Through the SLN Unlocking Talent & Potential programme, we are working in partnership with The Accord Group, which is one of the largest housing and social care organisations in the midlands.
 Accord provide affordable housing, as well as health and social care, to 50,000 people and employ nearly 4,200.

 Since 2008, when the SLN-Model United Nations programme was first established, SLN formed a partnership with the Peace Studies department at the University of Bradford.
 The department supported the first SLN-MUN conference, and we continue to work closely with them on various projects.